Lens defects, part V: Control ring malfunction

 … and the reason I am showing you this example is so that you might start to appreciate some of the complexities (as well as some of the potential pitfalls) involved in aperture ring operation.

-Oil on the aperture blades (see here) can act in two ways.
+Oil on the aperture blades (see details here) can act in two ways.
 In its milder form, oily blades merely increase friction in the diaphragm mechanism.
-With preset- and direct coupling aperture lenses, a mild increase in friction is in no way an issue (emphasis on “mild”.
-As long as you do not feel you have to fight the aperture blades, you’re okay), but with auto lenses, you may have a problem (see more in the oily blades-article).
+With preset- and direct coupling aperture lenses, a mild increase2 in friction is in no way an issue, but with auto lenses, you may have a problem (see more in the oily blades-article).
 In its more severe form, oil (typically combined with dust etc.) may increase the friction of manipulating the aperture diaphragm to the point where the diaphragm is effectively stuck, thereby also making the aperture ring (on direct coupling and preset lenses) stuck or heavy to operate.
 In such cases, using force to unstick the mechanism is dangerous.
 Force may lead to bending or breaking the coupling levers/pins (between ring and diaphragm mechanism) or that parts within the diaphragm mechanism are bent out of shape.

 Dust, dirt and lubricants may combine to form a sticky goo that hinders the free movement of all/any parts (aperture control ring or other parts of the aperture mechanism).
 As long as that sticky goo affects the actual aperture ring (and not the coupling) and does not threaten to stick totally, the problem is more of a nuisance than an actual threat to the lens.
 Then again, how can you be sure of where the goo is at its worst?
 Luckily, giving the lens a basic cleaning is not too big a deal.